Hemmant's List

 Overview

-Mr Ben O’Sullivan was called to the Queensland Bar in April 2021.
-He has a broad commercial and civil practice, and a particular interest in insolvency and bankruptcy matters, professional negligence matters, director and shareholder disputes under the Corporations Act, and employment law.
+Ben has a broad commercial and civil practice, and a particular interest in insolvency and bankruptcy matters, director and shareholder disputes under the Corporations Act, and complex commercial disputes.
+He regularly appears led and unled in the Supreme, District and Federal courts on behalf of companies, insolvency practitioners and high net worth individuals.

 Ben holds a Bachelor of Laws (Hons), Bachelor of Arts (History) and Masters of Law (Commercial Litigation).
 He is a member of the Commercial Law Association of Australia.